Sei Chokh

-Sei Chokh is a Bengali romantic drama film directed by Salil Dutta based on a story on Bengali novelist Bimal Mitra.
-The film was released 30 July 1976 under the banner of Gitali Pictures.
+Sei Chokh is a Bengali-language masala film directed by Salil Dutta based on a story by Bengali novelist Bimal Mitra.
+The film was released on 30 July 1976 under the banner of Gitali Pictures.
 Nachiketa Ghosh was the music director of Sei Chokh.

 Plot

-Nabakrishna's uncle Prankrishna bring back him to their home from a mental home.
-Before that Nabakrishna lives like a free bird, always had his way with women and being kind hearted he always gifted them.
-He can not bear restrictions imposed by his uncle and aunts, he soon escapes with his servant Bipul.
+Nabakrishna's uncle Prankrishna brings him back to their home from a mental facility.
+Before that Nabakrishna lives like a free bird, always had his way with women and being kind hearted, he always gifted them.
+He cannot bear restrictions imposed by his uncle and aunts, he soon escapes with his servant Bipul.
 They don't have any place to stay hence Nabakrishna goes to Mrs. Nandi's home.
 Nita, Mrs. Nandi's niece is a simple girl who loved Amal against her aunts will, but Mrs. Nandi plans to separate them and fixes Nita's marriage with Nabakrishna.
-Hearing the news of the marriage another lady Malati rushes to cancel the marriage because she was Nabakrishna's ex lover.
+Hearing the news of the marriage another lady, Malati, rushes to cancel it because she was Nabakrishna's ex lover.
 By this time Nita's lover Amal also returns.